GfGranato/nightwatchJS/README.md

 ## **How to Use**
 To execute the automation, you can run the command:
 ```
-npm test
+npm run cy:spec
 ```
-wich is defined at the [package.json](package.json) file or run the command:
+to execute all .feature files without opening the browser or
 ```
-npx nightwatch --env cucumber-js
+npm run cy:open
 ```
-To select an specific browser, at [line 54 in nightwatch.conf.js](nightwatch.conf.js?plain=1#L55) write the desired browser like:
-- firefox
-- chrome
-- edge
+to open the cypress and look the automation runing

 ## **Architecture**
 The architecture selected for the project is Page Object model.\
-The scenarios are located in the test/feature folder, while the steps are located in the test/step_definitions folder.
-The actions and mapped elements are located in the lib/pages folder.
+The scenarios are located in the [cypress/e2e/features](cypress\e2e\features) folder, while the steps are located in the [cypress/support/step_definitions](cypress\support\step_definitions) folder.
+The mapped elements are located in the [cypress/support/mapping](cypress\support\mapping) folder.

 ## **Contributing**
 Please feel free to leave comments on my social media and email me to suggest improvements for this framework's performance and organization.